beatrixiez/beatrixiez/README.md

 ### Hello!
 Welcome to my profile, make yourself at home! 🤠

-#### 😉 My name is Beatriz, I'm 19 years old, and I'm studying to become a full-stack developer.<br> Now, I'm focusing on back-end technologies.
+#### 😉 My name is Beatriz, I'm 19 years old, and I'm studying to become a full-stack developer.<br> Now, I'm focusing on front-end technologies.

 #### 🤓 I also like to learn more about mobile developing, computer networks, and digital security.